centuryglass/IntraPaint/doc/stable-diffusion.md

 If the ControlNet tab isn't visible or isn't working properly, refer to [this section of the FAQ](../README.md#q-where-are-the-controlnet-options).

-ControlNet works with two components: a pre-processing **module**, and an AI **model**.
-The module identifies the elements that need to be preserved, and the model forces stable-diffusion to preserve those elements.
-Not all modules and models are compatible, but it's usually obvious from their names which ones are meant to be used together.
+ControlNet works with two components: a **preprocessor**, and an AI **model**.
+The preprocessor identifies the elements that need to be preserved, and the model forces stable-diffusion to preserve those elements.
+Not all preprocessors and models are compatible, but it's usually obvious from their names which ones are meant to be used together.
-The wide variety of ControlNet models and modules available can be challenging to sort through, but I've found [this guide](https://education.civitai.com/civitai-guide-to-controlnet/#what-do-the-models-do) to be extremely helpful for sorting through them all.
+The wide variety of ControlNet preprocessors and models available can be challenging to sort through, but I've found [this guide](https://education.civitai.com/civitai-guide-to-controlnet/#what-do-the-models-do) to be extremely helpful for sorting through them all.

 <img src="./labeled_screenshots/controlnet_panel.png" alt="Screenshot of the ControlNet panel, with specific elements numbered."/>